 All students take two core courses, both over the Fall and Winter terms.
 One of these courses involves two meetings per week.
 The other course is organized for group and project work.
 In addition to these courses, all students must take a graduate seminar in epistemology or research methods.
 Students in the degree program are also required to take a work placement in Ottawa or the North, a second field course in northern Canada, and a comprehensive examination.

 The M.A. or M.Sc. degrees may be completed in one year of full-time study.
-The diploma programs may be completed in two terms of full-time study.
+This involves registration in three terms (Fall, Winter, Summer).
+The diploma programs may be completed in two terms of full-time study (Fall, Winter).
 Part-time enrollment is available for both degree and diploma students.
-Financial support is available to students.
+Financial support is available to full-time students.

 The formal requirements for the program are listed in the Graduate Calendar pages.